Top 10 best London Congestion Charge exempt cars 2021

-Hyundai claims the Ioniq Plug-in can achieve up to 32 miles of pure-electric driving, with a claimed total range of up to 660 miles when using both the petrol engine and electric motor.
+Hyundai claims the Ioniq Plug-in can achieve around 39 miles of pure-electric driving, with a claimed total range of over 600 miles when using both the petrol engine and electric motor.
 As you’d expect, this is not a driver’s car, but it does offer enough performance for daily use with a hushed drive that is well suited to towns and cities.
 The Ioniq was designed around a plug-in hybrid powertrain, so it has plenty of room inside for five adults.
 The interior may not be anything groundbreaking, but it is well put together and well equipped, and offers a good driving position.

 Limited range is a worry that may put potential EV buyers off.
-The Hyundai Kona Electric is an EV that aims to dispel range anxiety by offering up to 278 miles of range on a single charge.
+The Hyundai Kona Electric is an EV that aims to dispel range anxiety by offering 300 miles of range on a full charge of the biggest 64kWh battery.
+A cheaper 39kWh battery is also offered, with a claimed range of around 190 miles.
 It may look rather conventional, but it does boast distinctive exterior styling, with a closed front grille the only giveaway of the electric powertrain hidden underneath.
 The interior features a hi-tech floating centre console in what is a well equipped and high-quality cabin.
 The Kona Electric also manages to better its petrol and diesel counterparts for pace as well, with 0-62mph taking only 7.6 seconds.

-The Porsche Cayenne E-Hybrid is seriously multitalented; it’s a hugely quick, well built and luxurious family-sized SUV.
+The Porsche Panamera 4 E-Hybrid is seriously multitalented; it’s a hugely quick, well built and luxurious family-sized hatchback.
 The source of its frantic pace is a turbocharged V6 petrol engine and an electric motor, which combine to produce 455bhp.
-It completes the 0-62mph sprint in 4.7 seconds with a top speed of 157mph.
+It completes the 0-62mph sprint in 4.4 seconds with a top speed of 174mph.

-On the flipside, it also has impressive eco credentials with a claimed fuel economy figure of 90mpg, CO2 emissions of 72g/km and a fully electric driving range of 25 miles.
+On the flipside, it also has impressive eco credentials, with a claimed fuel economy figure of around 128mpg, CO2 emissions of 51g/km and a fully electric range of up to 35 miles.
 Inside, the cabin is beautifully finished with high-quality materials.
 Equipment levels are also excellent, with the standout feature being the large touchscreen infotainment that dominates the centre console.
-Boot space stands at an impressive 645 litres, which expands to 1,610 litres with the rear seats folded flat.
+Boot space stands at an impressive 403 litres, which expands to 1,242 litres with the rear seats folded flat.